chriscross03/kingtut/README.md

 - figure out question generation/importation
 - find out if theres a way to clean up endpoints
 - create user dashboard
+- maybe change up names? for pages and such